trek-boldly-go/actual-budget-mcp-server/README.md

 ## Simple Streamable HTTP MCP Server

 A minimal Model Context Protocol (MCP) HTTP server for the Actual Budget API.
 It exposes the Actual tools over HTTP with server-sent events for streaming responses.
-The Actual client is stubbed/in-memory by default—swap in real Actual API calls to make it production-ready.

 ### What it does
 - Runs an MCP server at `/mcp` with streaming (SSE) support.
 - Provides tool endpoints for Accounts, Transactions, Categories, Payees, Rules, reporting, and AI-style summaries.
-- Current limitation: all mutating tools (`add-transaction`, `update-transaction`, `delete-*`, etc.) are stubbed and return a read-only notice.
-Only read-style operations are functional.

 ### Prerequisites
 - Node 18+ (matches the SDK requirement)
 - npm
+- Actual credentials: `ACTUAL_SERVER_URL`, `ACTUAL_PASSWORD`, `ACTUAL_SYNC_ID` (required to start the server)

 ### Install
 ```bash